 1.2 Efficiency of Conversion

-So, first of all, please refer to this Efficiency of Energy Conversion book chapter, and refresh your basic knowledge of the efficiency definition and use.
-This text uses a number of simple efficiency calculation examples describing fossil fuel systems.
-I encourage you to learn from them, and further we will see how the same approaches may apply to solar energy systems and facilities.
+Please refer to this Efficiency of Energy Conversion book chapter, and refresh your basic knowledge of the efficiency definition and use.
+This text uses a number of simple efficiency calculation examples related to traditional fuel systems.
+I encourage you to learn from those, and then we will see how the same approach may apply to solar energy systems and devices.

 Based on this reading, can you answer the following questions?